daveliepmann/uruk/README.md

 ## TODO
   - release on Clojars
   - revise README examples to `:require` and alias core rather than `:refer :all`
+  - revise tests for new db connection scheme
+  - more tests
+  - spec?

 ## License